Day 1 UK - Cape Town

 Day 4 Cape Town - at Leisure

 The choice is yours today, you can explore independently, or perhaps come on an optional excursion to Khayelitsha, Cape Town's largest black township.
 En route you'll visit Bo-Kapp Malay Quarter and drive through District Six, whose residents were forcibly removed during the era of apartheid.

 Day 5 Cape Town - Western Cape Wineland

 Today we're going to discover the winelands of the Western Cape.
-A scenic drive takes us through lush farmland and vineyards, where our first stop will be in the town of Franschhoek.
-Here we will enjoy a tasting at a winery nestled against the slopes of the Franschhoek Mountains.
-Next, we'll visit the Spice Route Destination in Paarl, where you will discover an array of artisans selling everything from chocolate and wine to spices and homewares.
+After a scenic drive through lush farmland and vineyards, we'll make a stop at Franschhoek and explore this delightful old town.
+Next, we'll visit the Spice Route Destination in Paarl, where an array of artisans sell everything from chocolate and wine to spices and homewares.
 During our time here, we'll taste a selection of wines paired with cured meats and then indulge in a chocolate-tasting.
 Finally, we'll take a tour of the charming, historic town of Stellenbosch.
 We'll wander along Dorp Street admiring fine examples of Cape Dutch, Georgian and Victorian architecture, and take in fantastic views of the mountains and surrounding countryside.

 Day 6 Hermanus